Dr. Sarah Wooten

 Author

-Dr. Sarah Wooten is a small-animal veterinarian, international speaker, author, and passionate advocate for both pets and the people who love them.
-With over 20 years of experience in clinical practice, media, and continuing education, she specializes in making veterinary medicine clear, credible, and never boring.
+Dr. Sarah Wooten is a small animal veterinarian, international speaker, author, and advocate for both pets and the people who love them.
+With over 20 years of experience in clinical practice, media, and continuing education, she makes veterinary medicine clear, credible, and never boring.

 Archives